Infusion Nurses Certification Corporation

 Role Delineation Study of the Infusion Nurse

 The purpose of this role delineation study, also known as a practice analysis or job analysis, was to identify the necessary knowledge and tasks involved in infusion nursing practice as a first step in the continuing development of a job-related certification examination.
-The Infusion Nurses Certification Corporation (INCC) requested the services of Applied Measurement Professionals, Inc. (PSI/AMP) to design and conduct a study that would provide the support necessary to develop specifications upon which content valid certification examination could be built for infusion nurses.
+The Infusion Nurses Certification Corporation (INCC) requested the services of PSI Services to design and conduct a study that would provide the support necessary to develop specifications upon which content valid certification examination could be built for infusion nurses.